pulumi/docs/content/docs/guides/crosswalk/kubernetes/control-plane.md

         minMasterVersion: "1.14.7-gke.10",
         podSecurityPolicyConfig: { enabled: true },
         nodeConfig: {
-            // We can't create a cluster with no node pool defined, but we want to
+            // We can't create a cluster without a node pool defined, but we want to
             // only use separately managed node pools.
 So we create the smallest
             // possible default node pool and immediately delete it.
             removeDefaultNodePool: true,